“ … the real challenge is to learn how to use and enjoy all that the mountains have to offer and allow that enjoyment to be sustained in perpetuity.”

 About the Magaliesberg section of MCSA

-During the mid-1800s, one of the more important Chiefs of the North-west Province area was named Mogale (or Mohale).
-“Mogale” means “sharp” or “clever” person, but is also the common word for a warrior or Tswana soldier.
+During the mid-1800s, one of the more important Chiefs of the North-West Province area was named Mogale (or Mohale).
+“Mogale” means a “sharp” or “clever” person and is also a common word for a “warrior” or “soldier” in Setswana.
 In his honor the mountains became known as Magaliesberg, or Mogale’s mountain.
 Kgosi Mogale Mogale (the repetition of the name is correct) was ruler of the Bapo tribe whose territory included Krugersdorp, Kagiso, Munsieville, Magaliesburg, Hekpoort and Tarlton.
 A statue of Kgosi Mogale Mogale can be visited in the Krugersdorp Museum.

 Aloe Peglerae, endemic to the Magaliesberg